AhmadAlmasriDev/masmoto/README.md

 - To be able to view the site on a range of device sizes.
 - To be able to navigate through the website with ease.
-- To be able to find information on the website.
+- To be able to test ones knowledge regarding riding motorcycles.
 - To provide the user with relevant information regarding motorcycles.
-- To provide the user with motorcycle painting scheme choices.
+- To provide the user with motorcycle painting scheme suggestions.

 **First Time Visitor Goals**